flkrasnov/fake-burrberry-frontend/readme.md

 - simple html/css layouts for mobile and tablet devices was made
 - used create-react-app for a fast start with react
 - the whole structure of the layout is now divided in components, and displaying properly
-- *WE ARE HERE => refactoring code for more deep react components understanding*
+- refactoring code for more deep react components understanding*
+- Adding styled-components to existing components
+- *WE ARE HERE => Dividing components to fucnctions and classes

 Next on the go:

-- Dividing components to fucnctions and classes
-- Adding styled-components to existing components
+- defining functional components, how props really work?
+- Desctop mock added